matrix-org/gsoc/IDEAS.md

 ### Matrix<->Blog bridge and client
 Related to the "Tumblr gateway" idea suggestion - rather than just bridging content from Tumblr into Matrix, one could build a 'communication dashboard' app which aggregates content and comments from a wide range of blogs, messageboards, forums etc and presents them in a single interface - much like an RSS aggregator.
 Unlike an RSS aggregator one could also post comments and answers directly from within the dashboard via Matrix, using a generic blog<->Matrix application service gateway.
 This could put provide a consistent open decentralised API to all conversations on the the internet, with no single points of control.

-**Expected results**: A two-way conversation dashboard client and accompanying Matrix Application Service which allows
+**Expected results**: A two-way conversation dashboard client and accompanying Matrix Application Service which allows content to be sent/received to and from Matrix.

 **Difficulty**: Moderate/Hard